All the best Labor Day sales to shop this weekend | CNN Underscored

 - Misen: Take 20% off the entire site, excluding Misen Labs, with the code READYFORALL.

-- Misfit: Snag 50% off your first four boxes on a $30 order minimum for up to $15 in savings per box with the code LABOR50.
+- Misfit Market: Snag 50% off your first four boxes on a $30 order minimum for up to $15 in savings per box with the code LABOR50.

 - Mistobox: Take 20% off your first subscription shipment with the Underscored-exclusive code CNN20.